ceph/ceph/doc/man/8/radosgw-admin.rst

 .. option:: --date=yyyy-mm-dd

-   The date needed for some commands.
+   The date in the format yyyy-mm-dd.

 .. option:: --start-date=yyyy-mm-dd

-   The start date needed for some commands.
+   The start date in the format yyyy-mm-dd.

 .. option:: --end-date=yyyy-mm-dd

-   The end date needed for some commands.
+   The end date in the format yyyy-mm-dd.

+.. option:: --bucket-id=<bucket-id>

+   Specify the bucket id.

 .. option:: --shard-id=<shard-id>